-Burroughs read many pulp fiction magazines and believed he could do better than the other writers published in them.
+Burroughs read many pulp fiction magazines and believed he could do better than the other writers whose works were published in them.
 His first published story was Under The Moons Of Mars, (1912) a serialization that appeared in The All-Story magazine.
 It proved to be so popular that Burroughs was paid a whopping $400 for the entire work - the equivalent of about $8000 in today's money.
 By the time the last part of the serialization was published, Burroughs had written two novels, one of which was published in October of 1912 and would turn out to be the first in a series over over 30 novels featuring Burroughs' most famous character.

 Tarzan Of The Apes told the story of a white man raised by apes after his parents, an English couple (Lord and Lady Greystoke) who were marooned in the African jungle, die.
 Adopted as an infant by a female ape named Kala, Tarzan (which means white skin in the ape language) grows up to become a man of formidable intelligence, strength, and speed - a great hunter.
 He also discovers his parents' cabin, finds their books, and teaches himself their language.
 The jealous ape leader Korchak attacks Tarzan, who kills him and becomes the new lord of the apes.